octaviotastico/delay-tolerant-mongoose/readme.md

 As you can see on the left, there is an ordinary application: users run the frontend (Frontend A1, A2, A3), while your server runs the backend (Backend 1), and the backend connects to the database.
 Nothing special.

-What's interesting here, is that this database, in addition to being a normal database, it also connects to a DTN Node (in this case, the DTN Node 1) through the AAP Interface.
+What's interesting here, is that this database, in addition to being a normal database, it also connects to a Bundle Protocol Node (in this case, the Bundle Protocol Node 1) through the AAP Interface.
 That node is an instance of [µD3TN](https://gitlab.com/d3tn/ud3tn) running on a satellite.

-The arrow that connects the DT-DB to the DTN Node 1 represents the exchange of data between those two.
+The arrow that connects the DT-DB to the Bundle Protocol Agent 1 represents the exchange of data between those two.
 Is a round trip arrow, and not a one way arrow because you send your local updates from Backend 1 (let's say it is the local backend running here on Earth) but also you receive the non-local updates from the Backend 2 (let's say it is the backend running on Mars).

 That exchange of data is made automatically by this module, so the only thing you have to worry about is to code your own application.